JohnTheTripper/game-sales-FIDS/README.md

 # game-sales-FIDS

 This project presents an analysis of video game sales, using a dataset of games sold after the year 2000.
-We attempt to conduct a regression analysis to unlock actionable business insights.
+We (Bryan Santos and Tim Lee) attempt to conduct a regression analysis to unlock actionable business insights.

 In this repository are two notebooks: